 Submit report to conference chair for review.

-Prepare final conference accounting report and submit report, advanced seed money and international’s share of conference proceeds to international executive director no later than Dec.
+Prepare final conference accounting report and submit report, advanced seed money and international’s share of conference proceeds to international Executive Director no later than Dec.
 15.

 NOTE: Conference proceeds are included in international’s operating budget for the current year.
 The Dec.
 15 deadline allows for on-time year-end closing of WiNUP’s financial books.